tessercat/pbx-docs/client/todo/flood.md

-Implement some kind of rate limit on messaging and automatically kick/ban offending clients from the channel.
+Implement some kind of rate limit on messaging and automatically punt offending clients from the channel.